 I have included some more detailed information below that can help lead you to further readings, or you can watch the YouTube series to be walked through some relevant scientific literature: Is Prenatal Sonography Safe?
 YouTube playlist

-Join us on Facebook for questions and check out all of the amazing comments left by people who have signed this petition.
+Join us on Facebook for questions and check out all of the amazing comments left by people who have signed this petition: We Need Safer Sonography Facebook group

 THREE MAJOR ISSUES IN SONOGRAPHY:

-(1) Researchers cannot study the safety of ultrasound on humans directly without human data.
-Sonographers do not record much information about scans that they perform, and this complicates epidemiology.
+(1) Sonographers do not record much information about scans that they perform, and this complicates epidemiology.
+Researchers cannot link health outcomes to amount of ultrasound exposure in general clinical settings.
 This obstacle prevents us from truly understanding the risks of prenatal sonography on humans.
-[Consider the concerns raised at the websites of: Dr. David Toms, Dr. Manuel Casanova, Ultrasound-autism.org, Alliance for Improvement of Maternity Services (AIMS)]
+[Consider the concerns raised at the website of Dr. David Toms, a practicing radiologist, and the website www.ultrasound-autism.org -- an independent site tracking known ultrasound side effects research]

 (2) Nearly half of all medical ultrasound units in clinical circulation are defective.
 A defective unit may have a worse picture, requiring extra exposure in order to make a diagnosis.
 More frequent maintenance of ultrasound units would not only be prudent for safety, it would also promote engineering and tech jobs which could help the ailing economy.
 [Relevant citations: High incidence of defective equipment in circulation, Annual calibration is not sufficient]

 (3) Vanity ultrasounds clinics serve no medical purpose and should not be patroned.
 These privately run clinics offer long duration, high definition movies without consideration to safety limits.
 Ultrasound for fetal use should be only performed by professionals trained in proper safety techniques and up-to-date with current research.
-[Relevant citations: Prenatal ultrasound alters learning and memory in young rats, Prenatal ultrasound alters normal mouse brain development, Low-intensity ultrasound energy applied to rat testes alters testosterone levels, Ultrasound increases cell division, Ultrasound sensitizes hearing of infants, Prenatal ultrasound alters sociability in mice, Prenatal ultrasound negatively affects mouse cognition]
+[Relevant citations: Ultrasound is safe, right?, Clinical end users show poor understanding of ultrasound safety]

 ** Please read the testimonials of scientists, practitioners, professionals, and parents whom have signed this petition and left comments: